bluesky/databroker/doc/source/v1/archiver.rst

 Connection with Archiver Appliance
 **********************************

 The Archiver Appliance is an EPICS logging system developed in a collaboration of SLAC, BNL, and MSU for collecting and storing measurements from various control devices.
 Data retrieval is based on the client-server interface using HTTP requests.
 Large-scale accelerators and experimental facilities may maintain multiple archivers.
 Within the databroker application, each archiver is represented by an ArchiverEventSource that needs to be configured and registred with the Broker.
-The following sections highlight two major topics: ArchiverEventSource configuration and data retrival based on the databroker interface.
+The following sections highlight two major topics:
+ArchiverEventSource configuration and data retrival based on the databroker interface.

 Configuration
 -------------

 ArchiverEventSources is configured via :class:`Broker` by extending the databroker configuration file with a list of archiver entries.
-For example, the following cxs_with_archiver.yml file illustrates the configuration of two ArchiverEventSources, arch_csx and arch_acc:
+For example, the following ``cxs_with_archiver.yml`` file illustrates the configuration of two ArchiverEventSources, ``arch_csx`` and ``arch_acc``:

 .. code-block:: yaml